- Application Fee

 - Incomplete or late requests will not be considered, without exception.

-- The Associate Dean for Admissions will review all complete waiver requests and will respond via e-mail.
+- The Associate Dean for Enrollment Management will review all complete waiver requests and will respond via e-mail.

 - Applicants who are not granted a waiver will be required to submit an official TOEFL score by one of the deadlines noted above, and are required to attend an English Language Interview during the audition period (see below).